-1. The brain is the seat of conscious life, the organs of all the powers of the soul, the controlling organ of the body in all its functions, and is therefore a psycho-physiological apparatus, psychic in relation to the soul, physiological in relation to the body.
+The brain is the seat of conscious life, the organs of all the powers of the soul, the controlling organ of the body in all its functions, and is therefore a psycho-physiological apparatus, psychic in relation to the soul, physiological in relation to the body.

 2. The anatomy of the brain, which is wonderfully complex, was first rationally explored and understood by Dr. Gall, the greatest philosopher of the eighteenth century.
-The first and only successful investigation of its psychic functions was also made by him, and his doctrines were for many years admired by the ablest scientists of Europe, but after his death fell into animerited neglect, for three sufficient reasons: First, his method of investigation by studying comparative development was entirely neglected.
+The first and only successful investigation of its psychic functions was also made by him, an I his doctrines were for many years admired by the ablest scientists of Europe, but after his death fell into unmerited neglect, for three sufficient reasons: First, his method of investigation by studying comparative development was entirely neglected.
 Phrenology decayed when the fountain of the science was thus closed, as geology would have declined under similar treatment.
-But no student of comparative development has ever repudiated the discoveries of Gall.
-It was unfortunate that Gall and Spurzheim did not give lessons in cranioscopy.
-Secondly, the intense materialism of the scientific class has made them profoundly averse to all investigation of a psychic nature and to all profound philosophy.
-Thirdly, the maccuracies of Gall's incomplete discoveries, especially in reference to the cerebellum, furnished some valid objections to his opponents, who paid no attention to his evidences, but condemned without investigation.
+But no student of comparative development has ever remainted the discoveries of Gall.
+It was unfortunate that Gal and Spurzheim did not give lessons in cranioscopy.
+Secondly, the intense materialism of the scientific class has made them profoundly averse to all investigation of a psychie nature and trail profound philosophy.
+Thirdly, the meascuracies of Gall's incomplete discoveries, especially in reference to the cerebellum, furni-hed some valid objections to his opponents, who paid no attention to his evidences, but condemned without investigation.

-5. The cranial investigations of Dr. Buchanau, from 1835 to 1841, confirmed nearly all the discoveries of Gall, and corrected their inaccuracies as to anatomical location and psychic definition.
+3. The cranial investigations of Dr. Buchanan, from 1835 to 1841, confirmed nearly all the discoveries of Gall, and corrected their inaccuracies as to anatomical location and psychic definition.
 He also discovered the locations of the external senses, and found the science thus corrected entirely reliable in the study of character.
-In these results he had the substantial concurrence of Dr. W. Byrd Powell, a gentleman of brilliant talents, the only efficient American cultivator of the science.
+In these results he had the substantial concurrence of Dr. W. Byrd Powell, a gentleman of brilliant talents, the only efficient American cultivator of the

-4. In 1841, Dr. Buchanan (having previously discovered the organ of sensibility) investigated the phenomena of sensitive constitutions, and found that they were easily affected by contact with any substance, and especially by contact with the human hand, so that the organic action of the brain was modified by the nervaura from of the brain was modified by the nervaura from the fingers, and every convolution could be made to manifest its functions, whether psychic or physiological, and whether intellectual, emotional, volitional, or passional, so as to make the subject of experiment amiable, irritable, intellectual, stupid, drowsy, hungry, restless, entranced, timid, courageous, sensitive, hardy, morbid, insane, idiotic, or whatever might be elicited from any region of the brain, and also to control the physiological functions, modifying the strength, sensibility, temperature, circulation, and pulse.
+4. In 1841, Dr. Buchanan (having previously discovered the organ of sensibility) investigated the phenomena of sensitive constitutions, and found that they were easily affected by contact with any substance, and especially by contact with the human hand, so that the organic action of the brain was modified by the nervaura from the fingers, and every convolution could be made the lingers, and every convolution could be made to manifest its functions, whether psychic or physiological, and whether intellectual, emotional, volitional, or passional, so as to make the subject of experiment amiable, irritable, intellectual, stupid, drowsy, hungry, restless, entranced, third, courageous, sensitive, hardy, morbid, insano, idiotic, or whatever might be elicited from any variety of the brein, and also to control the any region of the brain, and also to control the physiological functions, modifying the strength, sensibility, temperature, circulation, and pulse. y5.
+These experiments have been continually repeated from 1841 to 1887, and have commanded manimous assent to their truth from many committees of investigation, and have, during sixteen years, been regularly presented and accepted in medical colleges; hence it is not improper to treat this demonstrated science of the brain as an established science, since the establishment of science depends not upon the opinions of the ignorant, but upon the unanimous assent of its investigators or students.

-sensibility, temperature, circulation, and pulse.

-5. These experiments have been continually repeated from 1841 to 1887, and have commanded unanimous assent to their truth from many committees of investigation, and have, during sixteen years, been regularly presented and accepted in medical colleges; hence it is not improper to treat this demonstrated science of the brain as an established science, since the establishment of science depends not upon the opinions of the ignorant, but upon the unanimous assent of its investigators or students.